Envirometrix/PredictiveSoilMapping/05-Statistical_theory.md

 can be at least partially explained by environmental conditions.
-Eq.\@ref(eq:clorpt) suggests that soil is a result of environmental factors, while in reality there are many feedbacks and soil, in turn, influences many of the factors on the right-hand side of Eq.\@ref(eq:clorpt), such as $cl$, $o$ and $r$.
+Eq.\@ref(eq:clorpt) suggests that soil is a result of environmental factors, while in reality there are many feedbacks and soil, in turn, influences many of the factors on the right-hand side of Eq.\@ref(eq:clorpt2), such as $cl$, $o$ and $r$.

 Uncertainty about the estimation errors of model coefficients can fairly